xoit/ASIC_Data_Visualization/README.md

 ## Reference and Recommendation

-- Book: The Functional Art - An introduction to information graphics and visualization by Albe rto Cairo
+- Book: The Functional Art - An introduction to information graphics and visualization, by Albe rto Cairo